The 12 Essential Startup Tools for Rocket-Powered Growth

 It’s best to start with a free tool, something you can use without having to worry about how it’ll affect the bottom line of your fledgling business.

 Tapping people on the shoulder and passing notes can only go so far.
 Whether you’re all in the office, working remotely, or collaborating with external contractors, you need some way to centralize all that communication.
-Chat apps are the single best way to do this, since they allow you to communicate asynchronously — meaning you don’t need both people in the same place at the same time.
+Communication tools and chat apps are the single best way to do this, since they allow you to communicate asynchronously — making them ideal for collaborating across remote and distributed teams.
+Instant messaging, made possible by these tools, allows you to avoid a lot of unnecessary meetings.
 Here are just a few apps that are great for this:

 Startup tool #4: A community